nandor23/UaDetector/README.md

 </p>

 UaDetector is a fast and precise user agent parser for .NET, built on top of the largest and most up-to-date user agent database from the [Matomo Device Detector](https://github.com/matomo-org/device-detector) project.
 It identifies browsers, operating systems, devices, clients, and bots.

-The library is optimized for performance with in-memory caching of regular expressions and frozen dictionaries for lookup operations.
+The library is optimized for speed with in-memory caching of regular expressions and frozen dictionaries for lookup operations.
+It maintains compatibility with the original regex patterns and detection rules.

 In addition to the main `UaDetector` parser, individual sub-parsers are available: `OsParser`, `BrowserParser`, `ClientParser`, and `BotParser`.
 Each can be used independently when only specific information is needed from the user agent string.

 ## Packages